 - 1. Students must have an effective sense of vision. - 2.
-Students must be able to observe and understand demonstrations and experiments in the basic sciences. - 3.
+Students must be able to observe and understand demonstrations and experiments in the basic and pharmaceutical sciences. - 3.
+Students must be able to accurately observe a patient's condition; must be able to obtain a history and perform appropriate assessments and to correctly integrate the information derived from these observations to develop and implement an accurate and therapeutically appropriate plan for the patient. - 4.
+Students must be able to prepare medications for dispensing to patients and observe the activities of technical staff operating under their supervision in accordance with State law. - 5.
 These skills require the functional use of vision, verbal, hearing and somatic sensations.